 Methodology

+We used qualitative approaches to understand women’s experiences of domestic violence as the interest was to understand domestic violence in their own terms rather than to fit their responses within pre-defined categories (Willig, 2008; Flick, 2009).
+Our focus in research was listening to experiences and highlighting the voices of those most vulnerable.
+Qualitative approaches are most appropriate for unfolding the meaning of experiences.

 Field Sites

 The data collected are from counseling centers, NGOs, hospitals, shelter homes as well as home visits in the locality of Kozhikode situated in Kerala, India.
 The interviews were taken from women and their family members with their consent while they approached the registered organizations to report domestic violence issues and to seek help.
 The first author spent about nine months in the field to collect data.